Mike Roess Gold Head Branch State Park

 Welcome to Mike Roess Gold Head Branch State Park

-One of Florida's first state parks, the park was developed on a 600-acre site by the Civilian Conservation Corps during the 1930s.
-The extraordinary craftsmanship of the CCC is still evident today.
+One of Florida's first state parks, the Civilian Conservation Corps developed the 600-acre site during the 1930s.
+The extraordinary artistry of the CCC is still evident today.

 Visitors also can swim or fish in Little Lake Johnson or spend a lazy afternoon canoeing.
 A large picnic area with tables and grills, pavilions and a playground is available for visitors to enjoy.
-Nestled under the trees are three campgrounds; water and electricity are provided.
+Nestled under the trees are three campgrounds with water and electricity provided.
 Primitive campsites for small or large groups are available as are fully equipped lakefront vacation cabins, some of which were built by the CCC.

 Plan Your Visit